Top Food-on-the-Go Trends

 Plus, grocery chains are capitalizing on the trend of consumers wanting to eat fresh and healthy meals by offering options such as salad and sushi bars, sandwiches, and soups.

 Best of all, these options are priced competitively.
 Grocery retailers have the ability to be more agile with price changes due to their access to an extensive network of distributors.
-Grocerants can offer comparable food at a potentially lower price points, or quickly change menu items if the cost of ingredients is no longer reasonable.
+Grocerants can offer comparable food at a potentially lower price points.
+They can also quickly change menu items if the cost of ingredients is no longer reasonable.

-As an additional step to break into the quick service market, some grocery retailers are partnering with existing QSRs and having the brand set up shop in the ready-to-eat section.
-These retailers benefit from the brand recognition, as consumers who are already in the store may be more inclined to purchase ready-made food from a QSR that’s familiar.
+As an additional step to break into the quick service market, some grocery retailers are partnering with existing QSRs.
+In these cases, they are having the brand set up shop in the ready-to-eat section.
+These retailers benefit from the brand recognition.
+Consumers who are already in the store may be more inclined to purchase ready-made food from a QSR that’s familiar.

 Both QSR and grocery retailers stand out in the food-on-the-go market for different reasons.
-QSRs offer a restaurant experience and consistency, while grocers offer more variety and healthy options, typically at a lower price.
+QSRs offer a restaurant experience and consistency.
+Grocers, on the other hand, offer more variety and healthy options, typically at a lower price.

 For 2020, we expect the following trends to impact both QSRs and grocery retailers.